CrowdStrike/terraform-provider-crowdstrike/docs/resources/ml_file_path_exclusion.md

 ### Optional

+- `comment` (String) Additional context stored when creating or updating the exclusion.
+Falcon does not return this field on reads, so imported resources cannot populate it automatically.
 - `exclude_detections` (Boolean) Whether to exclude matching files from machine learning detections and preventions.
 - `exclude_uploads` (Boolean) Whether to exclude matching files from cloud extraction/uploads.